logo

 Understanding data structures through text alone can be challenging.
 A static diagram captures a single snapshot, but it cannot convey the step-by-step transformations that make structures like AVL trees, Red-Black trees, and B-trees so fascinating to study.

-That’s why we’ve made our data structure visualizers embeddable.
-Whether you’re writing a computer science course on Notion, publishing a tutorial on Medium, or building a personal study guide, you can instantly add high-quality, interactive data structure animations directly to your content.
+That's why we have made our data structure visualizers embeddable.
+Whether you're writing a computer science course on Notion, publishing a tutorial on Medium, or building a personal study guide, you can instantly add high-quality, interactive animations directly to your content.
+This turns a passive reading experience into active, hands-on exploration without ever leaving your website.

 How to Embed